 - 3 cups organic russet potato (peeled, cubed)

 - Slice the carrots, cube the potatoes into small pieces, and dice the onion and celery into small pieces.

 Prepare the soup (Stovetop method):

-- Add the avocado oil, onions, crushed garlic, salt and pepper to a large soup pot and lightly saute for 2-3 minutes, or until the onions are soft.
+- Add all the ingredients for the saute' to a large soup pot and lightly saute for 2-3 minutes, or until the onions are soft.

-- Add the remaining ingredients (including the prepped veggies) and stir until well combined.
+- Add all the ingredients for the stew (including the prepped veggies) and stir until well combined.

 - Bring to a boil, then reduce heat to medium-low and cook for approximately 30-45 minutes, or until the carrots and potatoes are soft, stirring it every 15 minutes or so.

 - You may need to add additional liquid to keep it at a stew-like consistency.
 Add either additional filtered/purified water or veggie broth in 1/2 cup increments to keep it at your preferred consistency.

 - Taste and adjust the seasonings to your preference.

 - Add all the ingredients for the recipe to an Instant Pot and using these settings: PRESSURE COOK --> HIGH PRESSURE --> 4 MINUTES with the vent in the CLOSED position.

 - Once it's cooked for 4 minutes, allow it to pressure release for an additional 4-5 minutes.

 - Carefully turn the vent to the OPEN position and remove the lid.